Table of Contents

 Key terms to know

-• Video AI agents: intelligent software that analyzes video feeds in real time to detect specific behaviors, such as loitering or unauthorized entry, and alerts staff swiftly.
+- Video AI Agents: intelligent software that analyzes video feeds in real time to detect specific behaviors, such as loitering or unauthorized entry, and alerts staff immediately.

 The evolving threat landscape in retail parking

-The security environment for retail parking has shifted dramatically over the last five years.
+The security environment for retail parking has shifted dramatically over the last two years.
 Understanding these specific threats is essential for loss prevention directors seeking to justify investments in advanced detection systems.

 Seasonal crime spikes and operational risks